lenra-io/dofigen/README.md

 Usage: dofigen generate [OPTIONS]

 Options:
-  -f, --file <FILE>      The input file Dofigen file.
-Default search for the next files: dofigen.yml, dofigen.yaml, dofigen.json Define to - to read from stdin
+  -f, --file <FILE>      The input Dofigen file.
+Default search for the next files: dofigen.yml, dofigen.yaml, dofigen.json Use "-" to read from stdin
+      --offline          The command won't load data from any URL.
+This disables extending file from URL and loading image tag
-  -o, --output <OUTPUT>  The output Dockerfile file Define to - to write to stdout [default: Dockerfile] -h, --help             Print help
+  -o, --output <OUTPUT>  The output Dockerfile file Define to - to write to stdout [default: Dockerfile] -l, --locked           Locked version of the dofigen definition -h, --help             Print help
 ```